mongodb-js/compass/src/internal-packages/server-stats/README.md

 ## Slow Operations

 The `current-op-store` listens to the `pollCurrentOp`, `pause`, and `restart` actions.
-When `pollCurrentOp` is triggered, it calls `currentOp` on the DataService and passes the list of active slowest operations to the `current-op-component`.
+When `pollCurrentOp` is triggered, it calls [the currentOp command](https://docs.mongodb.com/manual/reference/method/db.currentOp) on the DataService and passes the list of active slowest operations to the `current-op-component`.

 The `restart` action clears the stored data in each of the chart stores and the `pause` action stops new data from being displayed but continues to collect data.

 ## DB Errors

 If any of `server-stats-graphs-store`, `top-store`, or `current-op-store` receive an error from the DataService, they will trigger the `dbError` action.
 The `dberror-store` listens for errors and passes any new errors to the `dberror-component` which will display a red banner with an interpretation of the error received.
-The raw errors are transformed from MongoErrors to more human-readable and helpful error messages with `mongodb-js-errors.translate`.
+The raw errors are transformed from MongoErrors to more human-readable and helpful error messages with [mongodb-js-errors.translate](https://github.com/mongodb-js/errors/blob/master/index.js).
 If an error goes away, i.e. dbError is triggered and the error is now null, then the banner will be removed.
 If the d3 charts receive data with a non-null error they will not draw the charts and instead display "DATA UNAVAILABLE".

 | Key                | Description                                  |